aa3348/P4/README.md

    ```bash
    cd aag-movie-reviews
    ```
-3. Open the index.html in your preferred web browser to view the site.
+3. Open the `index.html` file in your preferred web browser to view the site.

 ## Disclaimer
 This project is for educational purposes only and is part of a web development class assignment.